The magnetar model's energy crisis for a prolific repeating fast radio burst source: Burst Characterization and Calibration

 We injected a 10 K equivalent noise calibration before each session, which was used to scale the data to $T_{\rm sys}$ units.
 The frequency-averaged specific peak flux density $S_\nu$ within the frequency boundaries for each burst was calibrated against the baseline noise level, and then measured for the amount of pulsed flux density above the baseline.
 The temporal variation of the background was reconstructed by the telescopic gain's dependence curve on the zenith angle and observation frequency\cite{jiang2020}.
 This allowed us to convert $S_\nu$ from Kelvin units to Jansky.
 We note that the position of this source was updated on February 15, 2024 (UT); prior to that, telescope pointing had an error of approximately 1 arcmin from the accurate location.
 Consequently, we corrected the flux density of these bursts using a factor derived from the beam shape of FAST's L-band receiver\cite{jiang2020}.

 The frequency-averaged specific fluence of each burst was derived by $F_{\nu}$ = $S_{\nu}\times W_{\rm eq}$ in units of ${\rm erg \ cm^{-2} Hz^{-1}}$ or Jy~ms. It is noted that $F_{\nu}$ was calculated by averaging the pulse signal over the determined frequency range of each burst, rather than the full observing bandwidth.
 This approach ensures that the fluence was derived solely from the emission observed within the identified frequency band.
-Further detailed analysis of morphological classification and drifting rate measurement will be presented in a forthcoming paper (L.-X. Zhang et al. in preparation).
+A more detailed analysis of morphological classification and drift rate measurements is presented in a separate paper \cite{zhang2025b}.
 For further analysis on the polarization properties of this source, including the rotation measure (RM) and Faraday conversion, see the forthcoming paper (T.-C. Wang et al., in preparation).
 Multi-band radio observations link FRB 20240114A to a variable radio continuum source, classified as a flare radio source (FRS) rather than a persistent radio source (PRS) due to significant flux density variations\cite{zhangx2025}.

 We analyzed the temporal evolution of the DM, equivalent burst duration, flux density, bandwidth, and central frequency.
-Taking into account the uncertainties estimated using the bootstrap method, we found no significant temporal trend in any of these parameters, as shown in Fig.~\ref{exfig1}.
+Taking into account the uncertainties estimated using the bootstrap method, we found no significant temporal trend in any of these parameters, as shown in Extended Data Fig.~\ref{exfig1}.
 We also carried out PCC analysis to investigate the relationship between the burst rate trend and other parameters.
 None of the parameter pairs displays a significant positive or negative correlation within the 95\% confidence interval.
 These results suggest that the frequent triggering of this source has little impact on the circumburst environment or the radiation mechanism, as evidenced by the absence of significant variations in the observational parameters.

-\subsubsection{Energy Distribution}
+\section{Energy Distribution}

 Without knowledge of the geometric beaming information of FRBs, we calculate the isotropic equivalent burst energy using the following equation similar to Refs. \cite{zhang2018, gourdji2019}: